PuerkitoBio/nimhash/README.md

 sys  0m5.873s
 ```

 Of course I probably got a ton of things wrong in nim as this is my first go at it.
-As I understand it, nim's `threadpool` library uses OS threads, so that may explain part of it.
+As I understand it, nim's `threadpool` library uses OS threads instead of "green"/lightweight m:n threads, so that may explain part of it.

 [nim]: http://nim-lang.org/